Roots Block Sewer Pipe

 We have had problems with roots since we bought our home in '98.
 Our house was built using the old clay pipes and they used to just lay them end to end.
 Roots eventually make their way in between the sections and what a fertile place to thrive!
 Today a local plumbing company is replacing our pipes with plastic and we will not ever have to worry about this again!

-The last time the plumber had to clean roots out of my pipes, he said to poor some Round Up (the plant killer) down the drains once a month.
+The last time the plumber had to clean roots out of my pipes, he said to poor some Round Up (the plant killer) down the sewer clean-out once a month.
 So far, it has worked really well for me.

 My mother in law told me to dump used coffee grounds into the sink and wash them down the drain each morning.
 She said this prevents tree roots from growing into the sewer.
 After spending over $100 for a "rooter" to come, I tried this trick and have been doing it for years with great results.
 Perhaps it's a coincidence or a silly old remedy, but it appears to be working so I'm going to keep dumping the coffee down the drain rather than into the trash or compost!